o-richard/fit/README.md

 ### Usage

+- The application binary of the target platform.
+- The `data/parsers/[parser type]` directory in the same directory as the application binary.
+- The `assets/media` & `assets/static` directories in the same directory as the application binary.

 ### Development

 - [go](https://go.dev/doc/install).
 It should be installed in your system.
 The version installed should be compatible with version 1.22.2
+- [tailwind cli](https://github.com/tailwindlabs/tailwindcss/releases/).
+It should be installed in the tools directory as an executable named "tailwindcss".
+It outputs CSS stylesheets based on used tailwind classes.
+The version to download is 3.4.3.
+- [templ](https://templ.guide/quick-start/installation).
+It should be installed in your system.
+It generates template components.
+The version installed should be compatible with version v0.2.707.
+- [air](https://github.com/cosmtrek/air).
+It should be installed in your system.
+It performs live reloading for the Go application.
+The version installed should be compatible with version 1.52.1.

 ## Instructions